Wayne B. Phillips: 1984 Tour of West Indies

+1984–85 India Tour

-However, when Phillips returned to Australia he was told South Australia would persist with Kevin Wright as keeper and Phillips could only keep wicket in one day games.
+When Phillips returned to Australia he was told South Australia would persist with Kevin Wright as keeper and Phillips could only keep wicket in one day games.
 In response, Phillips said he would move to Western Australia.
-The South Australian selectors then reversed their decision and told Phillips he had a guaranteed selection to keep for the first three games.
+Phillips was then selected as first choice keeper for the 1984 tour of India as well as being one of the sixteen players (and the only wicketkeeper) contracted to the Australian Cricket Board.
+The South Australian selectors then reversed their decision and told Phillips he had a guaranteed selection to keep for the first three games that summer (a one-day match, a Shield game, and a tour match against the West Indies).
 This led to Wright retiring from first class cricket.

-Phillips stayed on as first choice wicketkeeper for the 1984 tour of India.
+"At no stage did I want to leave South Australia," said Phillips.
+"However in an attempt to consolidate my position as the Australian wicketkeeper the only option open to me was to leave."

+"This tour will be a stepping stone to consolidate my position as the wicketkeeper in the Australian side," said Phillips of the India trip.
+"I don't have any illusions about my own ability.
+I don't expect to do the job Rod Marsh did but I'll do my best."

+Phillips played in all games for the ODI series which Australia won 3-0 (two games were rained out) and is generally felt to have kept well, taking five stumpings in all off the bowling of Tom Hogan.
+In the last game he opened and scored 33 off 23 balls.
 He was quoted at the time saying:

 From the Australian point of view, I can become the all-rounder.
 I don't bat and bowl but I bat and wicket-keep...
 Hopefully this tour will see the start of me becoming a specialist wicket-keeper.
 I realise I'm under enormous pressure, but I really believe I can prove I am as good as any specialist wicket-keeper in the country.

-Phillips was generally held to have done a good job on the tour and also throughout the 1984–85 summer, despite an injury which saw him miss several games.

-In the first test against the West Indies he made 22 (Australia's top score) and 16.
-In the second he made 44 (again Australia's top score) and 54.
-He was one of the few batsmen seen to be taking on the West Indies bowling.

-Phillips dislocated a finger and missed the last three tests.
-He was replaced by Steve Rixon but resumed his position at the end of the summer when he was better.

-He was also selected on the 1985 Ashes.
+Jeff Dujon said "From what I saw in the West Indies, Wayne is good enough to do the job" of wicketkeeper but felt "it would be best that he didn't open the batting.
+In my opinion he is best suited to keeping and batting down the order."